 What is Lien Amount in Bank of Baroda?

-Lien is a form of lock, or you might say the name “Lien” stands for a lock that the bank has placed on your account.
+Lien is a form of lock, or you might say the name “Lien” which stands for a lock that the bank has placed on your account.
 When you discuss the lien amount, you must first understand what that term means.
 The amount of a lien is a certain limit set by the bank authorities and locked in for a specific length of time.
 When your bank freezes a sum in your account, you won’t be able to do anything with it, such as withdraw it or try to use it anywhere, until the bank unlocks the account.
 The bank has complete jurisdiction to place a lock on the account’s entire balance and make it a lien amount.

 Why Does BOB Block Your Amount as Lien?